theprince29/Music_Player_App-/README.md

 ## Features
--User-Friendly Interface: Intuitive and responsive interface for easy navigation and control.
+- User-Friendly Interface: Intuitive and responsive interface for easy navigation and control.

--Music Playback: Play, pause, skip, and repeat tracks effortlessly.
+- Music Playback: Play, pause, skip, and repeat tracks effortlessly.

--Music Recommendations: Discover new music based on your preferences and listening history.
+- Music Recommendations: Discover new music based on your preferences and listening history.

--Personalized Experience: Customize playlists and settings to tailor the music experience to your liking.
+- Personalized Experience: Customize playlists and settings to tailor the music experience to your liking.

--Accessibility: Accessible design ensuring that all users can enjoy the app regardless of abilities.
+- Accessibility: Accessible design ensuring that all users can enjoy the app regardless of abilities.

 ## Installation